tripatheea/MODProducer/README.md

     ```
     python ./utilities/download.py ./file_paths/Jet/small_list.txt ~/MITOpenDataProject/
     ```
+    The download script will skip any ROOT file that you have already downloaded and will resume any broken downloads.
+So you don't have to download all the files at once as long as you are downloading all of them to the same directory.

 - Once you've downloaded the AOD files (these are ROOT files), you need to create what's called a "registry".
 A registry creates a map between event and run number, and the corresponding ROOT file.
 The registry creator is just an [EDProducer](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookEDMTutorialProducer "EDProducer") that you run N times for N files, each time simply recording which events and runs are there in a certain ROOT file, in a human readable format.
 Because this is an [EDProducer](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookEDMTutorialProducer "EDProducer"), you need to initiazlie CMSSW environment variables first with `cmsenv`.
 You then create the registry using the Python script `create_registry.py`.
 This script takes two arguments: